-PEPPERELL -- Lisa Ferolito was elected Pepperell town clerk Monday, according to unofficial election results.
+PEPPERELL -- Lisa Ferolito was elected Pepperell town clerk Monday.

-"I'm humbled by how many people have faith in me to do a good job, and I'll do the best job I can," Ferolito said as the final votes were being tallied Monday night.
+"I'm humbled by how many people have faith in me to do a good job, and I'll do the best job I can," Ferolito said Monday night.

 In the election's only other contested race, voters chose incumbent Debbie Nutter as the treasurer and tax collector.

 Nutter, who was appointed when the position became vacant last May, won with 1,270 votes to challenger Laura Angle's 539.

 "I'm relieved and excited.
 It's been a tough fight for everyone, but the sportsmanship and the camaraderie have been great," Nutter said.

 A ballot question on approving a town charter passed by 1,181 votes to 830.
 Under the charter, the town administrator will have more power over the budget process and appointing department heads, the town clerk and treasurer/tax collector positions will become appointed rather than elected and the town will have a strong fire chief, rather than a Board of Fire Engineers.

 Joe Sergi, chairman of the Charter Commission, said he was thrilled with the results.

 "This will give us a more efficient and transparent government, and during these difficult fiscal times, it will help us to get better control of the cost of local government.
 We're moving in the right direction," Sergi said.

 Pepperell resident Melissa Tzanoudakis, who is also chairman of the Finance Committee, said at the polls Monday that she supported the charter in part because of its impact on the budgeting process.